kudojp/rails_filters_tracer/README.md

     # Specify a controller whose self and subclasses should be monitored.
     # Registering duplicated controllers with the previous step are allowed.
-    # [Tip] Specifying ApplicationController would typically monitor all the filters in your app.
+    # [Tip] Registering ApplicationController would typically enables to monitor all the filters in Rails app.
     config.register_all_subcontrollers ApplicationController
   end
 end